microsoft/FluidExamples/brainstorm/README.md

 Follow the steps below to run this in remote mode (Routerlicious):

 1. Run `npm install` from the brainstorm folder root
-2. Run `npm run start:frs` to connect to the Azure Fluid Relay service
+2. Run `npm run start:azure` to connect to the Azure Fluid Relay service
 3. Navigate to `http://localhost:3000` in a browser tab

 <br />

 | :memo: NOTE                                                                                                                                             |
 :---------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Azure Fluid Relay service is a deployed service implementation that pulls together multiple micro-services that provide the ordering and storage requirement of Fluid runtime.
-By running `npm run start:frs` from your terminal window, the environment variable `REACT_APP_FLUID_CLIENT` will be set first, which will be picked up by the `useFrs` flag, and `FrsConnectionConfig` will use the remote mode config format.
+By running `npm run start:azure` from your terminal window, the environment variable `REACT_APP_FLUID_CLIENT` will be set first, which will be picked up by the `useAzure` flag, and `AzureConnectionConfig` will use the remote mode config format.
 Please use the values provided as part of the service onboarding process to fill in this configuration.
 Then, the command will connect to your service instance.

 <br />